 “Is LASIK Safe” is a frequently asked and frequently researched question; and rightfully so as these are your eyes we are talking about!
 Thanks to the internet, we are living through an information era, giving us anything we could ask for – in seconds and at our fingertips.
 When we are presented with this information, how do we assess its validity or reliability?
 As we all know, it can be challenging to discern fact from fiction, and that’s why I am here today.
 Using reputable sources, quantifiable data, and fun facts about LASIK, my goal is to give you peace of mind when wondering, “Is LASIK Safe?”

 LASIK is unarguably the safest elective surgical procedure that is available today.
 More than 20 million LASIK procedures have been performed in the U.S., with extraordinary patient satisfaction results that exceeds 98%.
 I’ve read about so many LASIK horror stories online, especially as of late.
-Although trusted sources that are backed by peer reviewed journals with verifiable evidence doesn’t generate buzz and clicks (which converts into $$$), it is 100% necessary that you dig through the media noise when evaluating if LASIK is right for you.
+Although trusted sources that are backed by peer-reviewed journals with verifiable evidence doesn’t generate buzz and clicks (which converts into $$$), it is 100% necessary that you dig through the media noise when evaluating if LASIK is right for you.
 At the end of the day, LASIK continues to be one of the most studied and critiqued elective procedures today.

 LASIK is the most widely performed medical procedure in the United States-American Refractive Surgery Council

 Yes, and not just slightly!
 According to the American Refractive Surgery Council (ARSC), the risks of corneal ulcers are nearly 10 times more likely with daily contact use than from LASIK complications.
-Not one LASIK patient has ever gone blind due to LASIK complications, however serious infections due to contacts lens complications can cause blindness.
+Not one LASIK patient has ever gone blind due to LASIK complications, however serious infections due to contact lens complications can cause blindness.

 In a study evaluating the results of 58,653 procedures, less than 1 percent (0.61%) of patients lost 2 lines on the eye chart.
 This is an incredible statistic considering the FDA threshold for safety and outcomes is 5 percent; LASIK outcomes are better than 5 times the FDA approval threshold.
 When you add an experienced and trusted surgeon such as Dr. Haddad, the chances for the best possible LASIK outcome increase even more!